kartik-kaul-1/async-provider-etl/README.md

 ## Overview
 `async-provider-etl` is a Python package designed to perform ETL operations on hospital CMS data using asynchronous and parallel processing.
-The package downloads datasets, processes them concurrently, and stores the hospital data & associated metadata in
+The package downloads datasets concurrently, processes the resultant dataframes in parallel, and stores the hospital data & associated metadata in SQLite databases.
-SQLite databases.

 ## Features
 - **Asynchronous Data Extraction**: Utilizes `aiohttp` for efficient, non-blocking HTTP requests to download datasets.